G

 The Galapagos shark has a sleek and slender build with two dorsal fins, one on its back and another towards the tail.

 They are brownish-gray with a light underbelly and have round, broad snouts with a mouth full of sharp, serrated teeth.
-Galapagos sharks are massive and reach lengths of 9.8 to 12.1 feet, and can weigh up to 430 pounds
+Galapagos sharks can reach lengths of 9.8 to 12.1 feet and weigh up to about 430 pounds, though most are smaller.

 Galapagos shark swimming near a school of fish

-Galapagos sharks are often grey and smaller in size than other shark species.
+Galapagos sharks are often gray and are considered large compared to many other shark species.

 The Galapagos shark is mostly solitary but also occurs in loose groups.
 They are very curious animals and will often swim up to divers and spearfishermen, especially if food is involved.